microsoft/vscode-docs/blogs/2021/08/05/notebooks.md

 The original version of notebooks in VS Code was very close to the classic Jupyter Notebooks experience, it looked and behaved pretty much the same.
 That was a reasonable starting point, a warm, cozy, and familiar experience.
 However, as we learned more about how VS Code users work with both notebooks and the rest of the tool, we realized that the two experiences needed to be more similar than different.

-Notebooks in VS Code should feel natural so that you can seamlessly move between crafting your code files and your notebook modelling the Universe in Python.
+Notebooks in VS Code should feel natural so that you can seamlessly move between crafting your code files and your notebook modeling the Universe in Python.
 This means that notebooks in VS Code take advantage of built-in metaphors and familiar keyboard shortcuts as much as possible.

 For example, writing in a code cell should feel the same as writing code in the full-fledged text editor, no matter the language you use.
 Settings should not be specific to notebooks.
 Quick fixes, outline, source actions, refactorings, multiple-cursors, word wrapping, shrink and expand selection, column selection mode, change casing, and other editor experiences should be the same.
 Your favorite editor extensions like [Bracket Pair Colorizer](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer) and Snippets should just work.
 You should be able to compare notebooks graphically, side by side, just as you do with source files today.